-of energy used for KRI's electricity generation provided.
+80% of energy used for KRI's electricity generation provided.

-Our Pearl Petroleum venture currently supplies approximately 80% of the energy used for electricity generation in the KRI3.
+Our Pearl Petroleum venture currently supplies approximately 80% of the energy used for electricity generation in the KRI.
 Historically, this area experienced a considerable power shortage (receiving just 8 hours of electricity per day in 2006), but now receives an average of 22 hours a day.
 This has provided an important stimulus to the KRI economy while also significantly reducing GHG emissions.
 The energy supplied by PPCL is much cleaner than traditional diesel alternatives.
 Moreover, the venture has had a positive impact on local employment, creating 2,200 permanent jobs; 1,200 from direct employment and the remaining through local supply chain activities.

+PWC "Kurdistan Gas

-3PWC "Kurdistan Gas Project: A ten-year look back and look ahead, Impact Assessment Report 2018".
+back and look ahead, Impact Assessment

+PWC "Clean Energy

+Assessment Report

-4PWC "Clean Energy for a Better Tomorrow: Dana Gas Impact Assessment Report 2019"
+for a Better Tomorrow Dana Gas Impact

+Report 2018"